Once you choose to live at home with live in care, it’s time to find the person who will be administering the care in your home.

 In this article we’re also going to cover the process you’ll follow when choosing a live in caregiver.
 You’ll find tips and advice throughout to make things easier for you as you make your decision.

 Some people choose to find a live in carer independently – others prefer to have an agency help them.
 That’s why we’ve split this article into two parts – one for those who would like to source care privately, and one for people who prefer some professional support.

 There are pros and cons to each method.
 Often the advantages and disadvantages differ depending on your personal preferences and circumstances.
 Even if you haven’t decided yet, the information you’ll find here could help you to make your decision.

 For some background, here is a video that looks at what Live in care is.

 Lots of people decide to go to an agency to help them to find a live in carer, or supply one for them.
 This method is ideal for anyone who lacks capacity to search for themselves.
-It also takes away the stress and inconvenience of sourcing privately.
+Agencies can provide experienced live-in care recommendations and take away the stress and inconvenience of sourcing privately.

 An agency will take care of every aspect for you – from salary and holidays to insurance and sickness cover.